Mini mortgage price war breaks out as two and three-year fixes still undercut five-year fixed rates

 Why are borrowers still taking five-year fixes if two-year deals are cheaper?

-Many homeowners, particularly first-time buyers, want the longer-term payment security and would rather avoid a two-year fix.
+Many homeowners and particularly first-time buyers, want the longer-term payment security and would rather avoid a two-year fix.
 Another big reason is that mortgage lenders use more generous affordability calculations, so first-time buyers, next-time buyers, and remortgaging customers can borrow more when they take a five- or even a ten-year fix.

 What will happen to fixed rates if the base rate is lowered?

 There is a chance that the fixed rates will get cheaper, but probably not by much.
-The Bank of England base rate and mortgage funding costs will need to come down a few more times before fixed rates get much cheaper.
+The Bank of England base rate and mortgage funding costs will need to come down a few more times before fixed rates get noticeably cheaper.

 Call Trinity Financial on 020 7016 0790 to secure a mortgage or book a consultation